timelessvirtues/bitstamp/README.md

 # Bitstamp

-    npm install bitstamp
+    npm install bitstamp-bluebird --save

-A basic API wrapper for the [Bitstamp REST API](https://www.bitstamp.net/api/).
-Please refer to [their documentation](https://www.bitstamp.net/api/) for all calls explained.
-Check out `example.js` for a list of all possible calls and their parameters.
+100% coverage API wrapper for the [Bitstamp REST API](https://www.bitstamp.net/api/) that returns Bluebird promises.
+Please refer to [Bitstamp's documentation](https://www.bitstamp.net/api/) for all call parameters.
+Check out `example.js` for a list of all the possible API calls and some example parameters.

-    var Bitstamp = require('bitstamp');
+    var Bitstamp = require('bitstamp-bluebird');
-    var bitstamp = new Bitstamp;
+    var publicBitstamp = new Bitstamp();

-    bitstamp.transactions(function(err, trades) {
-      console.log(trades);
-    });

-## 0.1.0 - Big October 2013 update

-The whole private API authentication process looks different now.
-The result is that you have to provide different information to Bitstamp (generate an API key, provide key, secret and client ID - the last is your Bitstamp user ID).
-Check out the new examples in `example.js`.

-# Final

-If this wrapper helped you in any way, you can always leave me a tip at (BTC) 1KyQdQ9ctjCrGjGRCWSBhPKcj5omy4gv5S
+    publicBitstamp.transactions()
+    .then(console.dir)
+    .catch(console.error);

 # License